 .8mm (1/32") thin sheet, 2" x 2": $1.89

-What it is: Herbie's isolation materials are proprietary silicone-based vinyl elastomers with variable compliance and firmness qualities.
+What it is: Herbie's isolation materials are silicone-based vinyl elastomers with variable compliance, firmness and specialized qualities.
 The materials will absorb vibration with very little pressure applied, yet will handle a lot of weight.
 These compliant, non-vulcanized compounds are not dependent on a precise weight load to be most effective.
 They are equally effective under a wide range of weight and have little or no resonant "coloration."
-Invented and formulated solely for audio and video applications, these proprietary materials are unsurpassed in their ability to absorb microphonic vibrations and reduce audio distortion.
+These materials are unsurpassed in their ability to absorb microphonic vibrations and reduce audio distortion.
 Materials are smudge-free and residue-free, with excellent dielectric (insulating) properties.

 Message: What can I use for the windows?

 Webmaster's reply: Some of our customers use grungebuster Dots or Extra-Thick grungebuster Dots on window panes to tame vibrational issues.
 (For room acoustic treatment, curtains, blinds, etc. can be appropriate.)

 I picked up an older steel rack with wheels.
 The wheels are the split type(2 wheels housed in the locking roller instead on one).
 Since I have 2 thin wheels, would damping sheets under the wheels work for me?

 Webmaster's reply: Yes, Mike. dBNeutralizer damping sheet is appropriate for this application, or "Thin" Fat Dots which are the same dBNeutralizer material.